 Why the company fits your goals

-The third paragraph is all about highlighting why the company you are applying for is the perfect fit for your goals.
+The third paragraph highlights why the company you are applying for is the perfect fit for your goals.

 So here, you could mention something like, “I have long been an admirer of Planet Fitness especially with the dedication the company shows in turning lives around through exercise, fitness, and by promoting a healthy way of living.”

-Now that the reader knows a little more about you, it’s important to not only direct them to your resume but to try to get them to act.
+Now that the reader knows a little more about you, it’s important to direct them to your resume and try to get them to act.

 A closing paragraph could be similar to “My resume includes more information about my successes as a personal trainer but I would love to talk to you about them in person.

-Should you wish to set up a meeting, please contact me.”
+Should you wish to set up a meeting, please get in touch with me.”

-So that gives you an idea as to what your cover letter and resume should say.
+So that gives you an idea of what your cover letter and resume should say.